rohittydvv/bigbasket-sql-analytic/README.md

 ## ⚠️ Important Notes / Warnings

 - All scripts tested using SQL Server Express; syntax may require adaptation for other platforms
-- Always run ingestion, cleaning, and transformation scripts in **bronze → silver → gold** order
+- Always run ingestion, cleaning and transformation scripts in **bronze → silver → gold** order

 ---

 ## 📫 Contact

-For questions, collaboration, or portfolio feedback:
+For questions, collaboration or portfolio feedback:

 **Email:** rohit.ydvv23@gmail.com
 **LinkedIn:** [Rohit Yadav](https://linkedin.com/in/rohittydvv)